mpaulse/mobitra/doc/develop.md

 - Historic data removal after retention period.

 ## Bugs:
+- Available amount in status bar, active products menu and cummulative chart label not updating.
 - Overlapping x-axis tick labels on the cumulative chart, e.g. the Today date overlaps Activation or Expiry.
 - The "used" label overlaps the "total" label on the cumulative chart when the data is